andreasm80/blog.local/content/post/2023-09-23-vsphere_8_U2_with_tanzu_nsx_alb/index.md

 {{% notice info "Info" %}}

 If you happen to have multiple clouds configured it will figure out wich cloud it will use.
 The NSX manager knows which NSX cloud it must use, most likely because it will use the cloud that is the same NSX the API comes from.
 In my lab I have two NSX clouds configured, and it will select the correct cloud.
+My two NSX clouds are two unique NSX instances, if having two NSX clouds of same NSX instance I am not sure how it can select the right cloud.

 {{% /notice %}}